insightsengineering/JointSurvivalModels.jl/README.md

 # JointModels.jl

 This package implements joint models in Julia.
-It was designed to support the modeling of joint models with probabelistic programming, for example using the [Turing.jl](https://github.com/TuringLang/Turing.jl) framework.
+It was designed to support the modeling of joint models with probabilistic programming, for example using the [Turing.jl](https://github.com/TuringLang/Turing.jl) framework.
 Install it with:

 ```julia
 using Pkg